HamimTalukder/Study-log-generator/README.md

 ## 🙌 Credits

-Made by **S0T0n** for the daily study log community, so nobody has to hunt for the right emoji or retype the format by hand.
+Made by **Hamim Talukder S0T0n** for the daily study log community, so nobody has to hunt for the right emoji or retype the format by hand.